Newport 214

-The design was built by Newport Boats in Newport, California, United States, from 1975 to 1976, but it is now out of production.
+The Newport 214 is a sailboat as a development of the 1972 Newport 212.
+It was built by Newport Boats in Newport, California, United States, from 1975 to 1976, but it is now out of production.

 Design

 The Newport 214 is a recreational sailboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a retractable centerboard.
 It displaces 1900 lb and carries 458 lb of ballast.
 It has foam flotation for positive buoyancy.

 The boat has a draft of 5.00 ft with the centerboard extended and 9 in with it retracted, allowing beaching or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a straight settee to starboard in the main cabin and a drop-down table that forms a berth on the port side.
 The head is located under the bow "V"-berth.
 Cabin headroom is 48 in.

 The design has a hull speed of 5.8 kn.